 Figure 9-207n—Number of Participating Affiliated STAs field format

+The Participating STAs Count field value is the number of affiliated non-AP MLDs currently participating to this group EDP epoch, on the current link.
+[34]

+.

-The Participating Affiliated STAs Count field represents an indication of the number of affiliated STAs participating in the signaled group on the link.
-The Participating Affiliated STAs Percentage field, with values in the range of 0 to 100, represents an indication of the percentage of the associated affiliated STAs participating to the signalled group on the link.
-Values 101-255 are reserved.
+The Participating Affiliated STAs Percentage field value is the percentage of the associated affiliated non-AP MLDs participating to the signalled group on the link.
+The Participating Affiliated STAs Percentage field can have a value from 0 to 100, and values 101 to 255 are reserved.
+[35]

-When transmitted by a CPE AP, the AID Storage Size field indicates the minimum number of AID values required by a CPE non-AP MLD to be allowed to join in the EDP group.
+When transmitted by a [206] AP MLD [1001], the AID Storage Size field indicates the minimum number of AID values a non-AP MLD shall be able to store to be allowed to join in the EDP group.[332]

-When transmitted by a CPE non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.
+When transmitted by a [206] non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.